-- The research room will be open Monday, Tuesday, Wednesday, and Thursday, from 8:45 a.m. to 4:45 p.m. by scheduled appointment only.
+- The research room will be open Monday through Friday from 8:45 a.m. to 4:45 p.m. by scheduled appointment only.
 Appointments are made on a first come, first served basis, following consultation with an archivist.

 - Researchers must consult with an archivist by submitting an email with preliminary information to email@example.com.

 - Appointments are for an entire day.

-- Each researcher may book up to one appointment at a time, which can be for one to four days during that week.
+- Each researcher may book up to one appointment at a time, which can be for one to five days during a week.

 - Appointments will be confirmed at least two days prior to the researcher’s arrival.
 Upon arrival, a research table number will be provided to the researcher for use in the research room.

 Social Distancing and Safety Measures in Research Rooms:

 - To protect staff and researchers, the research room will be modified to ensure social distancing and limit person to person contact.
 Modifications include:

 - One person per table.